chaseleif/hw3_tesfiles/README.md

 ### Test file naming convention:

+You can create your own test inputs and expected outputs

 > Due to the naming convention of input/output files specified below,
 > input and associated expected output files can be in the same directory.
 > Input files, to be ran and tested, require an associated expected output.
 > The parameters, num\_entries and associativity, are in the output filename.

-Input files begin with a prefix, e.g., input, input0, test2
+Input files begin with a prefix, e.g., input0, input1, test2
+Avoid confusion, don't use the same prefix, e.g., input, input0
 Expected output files begin with the same prefix and contain the parameters
 - test2
 - test2\_numentries\_associativity